polyfy/polylith/readme.md

                                  :deps/root "projects/poly"}}}}}
 ```

-If you wounder what all the settings are good for, be patient, everything will be covered in detail.
+If you wounder what all the settings are good for, be patient, everything will soon be covered in detail.

 ## Development